September 08, 2023

 Yet, data blending is not without challenges.
 Obtaining access to all of this information can be time-consuming unless you purchase your data, and the entire data blending process can also be resource-intensive.
 Also, some data sources or types may be more difficult to combine than others; data administration and data maintenance are not without hurdles either.

-The emerging importance of data for business decisions means that we also need to reinvent the way we manage and analyze it.
+The emerging importance of data for business decisions means that you also need to reinvent the way you manage and analyze it.
 A centralized system, data silos, and other data management solutions may not be universally valid.
 A business is a dynamic entity that needs to stay up to date with market trends, competition, and the changing business landscape, so data consumption needs can be extremely varied.

 Data blending is a process that allows non-technical users to combine data from different sources using software.
-This provides easy and quick access to the information we need to make business decisions and achieve corporate objectives.
+This provides easy and quick access to the information you need to make business decisions and achieve corporate objectives.
 As business users require more and more sophisticated access to data-driven insights, organizations must consider how to address these needs sooner rather than later.